rackerlabs/support-how-to/content/cloud-sites/file-permissions-on-cloud-sites.md

 -  If you are using Cloud Sites only as a PHP solution, you can completely remove all Other permissions from all files and directories.
 So files could be 600 and directories could be 700.
 -  When you are using multiple FTP users to manage the content of the site, the Group permissions must be considered.
 FTP users are in the same group as the primary account owner.
 Their ability to access files is determined through the Group permissions, and in general they should be set the same as the User permissions.
 770 is standard for directories, and 660 is standard for files.
--  When you are using CGI, the CGI files must be set to Executable.
-So 700 or 770 is the standard for files in the **cgi-bin** directory.
 -  If you are using Cloud Sites classic ASP/.Net solution, we recommend that you use impersonation.
-Contact our Support for assistance with this.
+See the following article for assistance with this: https://support.rackspace.com/how-to/add-impersonation-to-your-aspnet-cloud-site/

 The following table provides a reference for each scenario.